 The amount granted to museums also depends on the number of applicants applying for funds and the total funds available in the program.
 Funding for the Museums Grant Program is provided through the Culture Section of the Saskatchewan Lotteries Trust Fund for Sport, Culture and Recreation and may vary from year to year.

-Funding Obligations
+Funding Obligations -

 MGP funding is granted to museums to assist with eligible operational costs.
-Successful Stream I, II and III applicants will be funded for two years.
-Applicants will receive 100% of their Year 1 allocation upon approval.
+Successful applicants will receive 100% of their Year 1 grant allocation upon grant approval.